GRACE JONES "PULL UP TO THE BUMPER"

-Although she had been recording and releasing songs since 1975, it wasn't until the 80s until Grace Jones experienced chart success in the UK.
+Although she had been recording and releasing songs since 1975, it wasn't until the 1980s when Grace Jones experienced chart success in the UK.
 In 1980, Love is The Drug reached #35, quickly followed by a second hit Private Life which faired even better, peaking at #17.

 Lifted from the album Nightclubbing and released in June 1981, Pull Up To The Bumper was notorious for its risqué lyrics, but it was not a Top 40 hit the first time around.
 However, after being re-released in 1985 it became the Jamaican singer's third British hit single, reaching #12 in the UK.
 Grace Jones co-wrote the funky, R&B dance tune along with Kookoo Baya and Dana Mano.

 The Nightclubbing album was well-received by the music critics, and received the "album of the year" award from NME magazine.
 It features a whole array of musical styles, including Reggae, Funk, New Wave and R&B, and it also has a pretty polished sound when compared to previous releases, making it more accessible.
 If you've never bought a Grace Jones album before, then this would be a good place to start.

 SLAVE TO THE RHYTHM

 The song was actually intended to be Frankie Goes To Hollywood's second single, but was handed over to Jones.
 I'm not sure exactly why, although I'm glad the band went with the more uptempo and political Two Tribes.